MicrosoftDocs/customer-insights/ci-docs/journeys/journey-flow-tile-ref.md

 - **Until a time specified by a trigger**: For trigger-based journeys, customers wait for the date and time specified by a trigger attribute.
 This configuration is useful for scenarios like appointment reminders, where you can choose to wait one day before the appointment to send a reminder.
 The date and time information must be included in the trigger that started the journey for the customer.

 ## Journey end

+By default, customers end the journey when they complete all the steps.
+You can set additional ways for customers to exit the journey by using triggers or segments such as when an event occurs.
+For more information, see [End a journey](journey-end.md).

 [!INCLUDE [footer-include](./includes/footer-banner.md)]